IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	So, allow me to recap:

-- 1. After the Wellcome Trust conference - others think we're doing a cool thing, let's keep at it!
+- 1. After the Wellcome Trust conference - others also think we're doing a cool thing, let's keep at it!
 - 2. Behind the Scenes Updates  -  technical details
 - 3. Significance Decisions: pvalues and CIs  - discrapancy clarified
 - 4. New Focus: Analytics  - focus on completing projects : publishing